alexhenao001/MarsRovers/README.md

 **Rover** - this object has a direct link with the single control tower commanding the rover fleet.
 It's designed to process a single command at a time (L,R,M).
 It checks with the ControlTower before it completes an 'M' command to ensure it's safely moving within the boundaries.

-Along with each of the primary  objects exist corresponding test classes:
+Along with each of the primary  objects exist corresponding test classes which can be run as JUNIT applications:
 **ControlTowerTest** + **RoverTest**

 Also, there are a couple of utility classes which are used to read the input file and to drive the main class which prints out to the console.